England Football Online

 England: J.Ferguson, D.Donaldsonᶜ, B.Bason, S.Powell, W.Rodaway, G.Cattrell, B.Hornsby, D.Leman, M.Bradbury, D.Clapton, J.Gannon. (unused: L.Moody).

-An extra short trip out to Germany saw the English defence finally breached, by one of their own.
+An extra short trip out to Germany saw the almost watertight English defence breached by one of their own.

 From the 1970-71 season onwards, there were still only two outfield substitutes and a substitute goalkeeper allowed to join the action after the start of the game, but it was no longer required that each player being substituted had to be injured.